Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Results and Discussion

 Since analytically finding all conditions under which Eq.~\eqref{LVmodel} or Eq.~\eqref{steady_state} exhibits overcompensation is difficult, we shall carry out numerical experiments to show how overcompensation arises for some simple forms of $K(x',x)$ after instantaneous changes in $\beta$ and $\mu$ from one constant value to another.
 In general, we find that a cannibalism interaction $K$ that decreases with $x$ and increases with $x'$ is more likely to exhibit larger overcompensation.
-The analysis of steady-state overcompensation boils down to investigating how the solution $n^{*}$ obeying Eq.~\ref{steady_state}, and in particular, how the total population $N^{*}=\int_0^{\infty}n^{*}(x)\dd{x}$ changes with $\beta$ and $\mu$.
 We examine two simple forms of $K$: $K_{1}(x', x)=k \theta(x'-X)\theta(X-x)$ and $K_{2}(x', x)= kx' K_{1}(x',x) = k^{2}x'\theta(x'-X)\theta(X-x)$, both of which satisfy Eq.~\eqref{eq:compact_condition}.
 Since $k$ is a rate, we can measure $\beta$ and $\mu$ in units of $k$ and time $t$ and ages $x$ in units of $1/k$.
 In such units, we set $k=1$ without loss of generality and the dimensionless interactions take the forms

 For concreteness, we choose $X=2$ and plot heatmaps of the dimensionless predation kernels $K_{1}$ and $K_{2}$ in Figs.~\ref{over_popu_fig}(a) and (e).
 Subsequent results derived from using these interactions are displayed across each row.